ahmad-PH/Spring98-SuperMario-CA5/README.md

 ```
 ./mario.out
 ```
 to play the game.
-The game currently has only one level, and it will default to that one level if you run the executable as shown above. if you add a new level and you want to execute that file, then you must run
+The game currently has only one level, and it will default to that one level if you run the executable as shown above.
+If you create a new level and you want to play it, then you must run
 ```
 ./mario.out <level-file-address>
 ```